 During the summer and winter months, the region is subject to intense storms that can bring significant amounts of precipitation.
 A large precipitation event at the Park can trigger catastrophic occurrences such as rockslides and/or mudslides and flooding.
 The Potomac and Shenandoah have incised steep cliffs in the topography surrounding the rivers’ confluence, creating ideal conditions (i.e., unstable steeps and confined river channels) for weather-related disasters.

+In particular, flooding of the Potomac and Shenandoah Rivers occurs on a regular basis.
+According to the United States Geological Survey, a flood over 20 feet may occur at Harpers Ferry every 5 to 10 years.
+The record flood of 1936 flood reached a record height of 36.5 feet.
+A flood of this magnitude is estimated to occur every 125 years.
+Floods here are typically fairly deep, as once the water overflows its banks, there is not much room for it to spread out.
+Heavy precipitation typically produces rapid runoff, especially during the winter months, and this is a main cause of floods.

 For information about microclimates in Harpers Ferry, see the Topography section.